 Source: GFI staff estimates using data from the International Monetary Fund.

-Note:
+Note: Estimates of total trade were calculated as an average of the magnitu

 Estimates of total trade were calculated as an average of the magnitude reported by each developing country and the magnitude reported by that country's trade partners.
 Total trade is defined as the total exports plus imports for developing countries as provided by the compilers of the IMF's Direction of Trade Statistics.
 The low estimates are based on bilateral trade data between developing countries and advanced countries only (details are provided in Appendix II).
-The high estimates scale up the low estimates country by couintry to account for misinvoicing between developing countries.
+The high estimates scale up the low estimates country by country to account for misinvoicing between developing countries.
 The midpoint is the simple average of the low and high estimates.